MediaWind/react_core/README.md

 After that you commit and push like other project

 Your modification won't directly impact your widget, you will need to update the core on the widget for that refer to: [Updating your submodule in your widget](#updating-your-submodule-in-your-widget)

+## Interact with shared variable

+You just need to use the `useSharedVariable` hook.
+This hook work like the `useState`, you get the state of the current value of the shared variable and access to a function to set the value of the shared variable